metisvela/sailtrack-imu/README.md

 # SailTrack IMU

 SailTrack IMU is a component of the SailTrack system, it manages IMU data, providing attitude information of the boat.
-To learn more about the SailTrack project, please visit the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs).
+To learn more about the SailTrack project, please visit the [project repository](https://github.com/metis-vela-unipd/sailtrack).

 The SailTrack IMU module is based on a battery powered LilyGo TTGO T7, consisting of an [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller, connected to an IMU breakout board.
 For a more detailed hardware description of the module, please refer to the [Bill Of Materials](hardware/BOM.csv).
 The 3D-printable enclosure con be found [here](hardware/STL).